brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Global - Labels from icon library are not available for translation on wordpress.org.
 * Fix: Forms - Resolved an issue wherein the select dropdown padding would not work as intended with the Astra theme.
 * Fix: Post Timeline - Resolved an issue wherein fontsize would not work as intended in responsive devices.